Blue Rose Tattoo Designs and Ideas

 - Unnatural beauty

 - Artificiality or artifice (since blue roses don't exist in nature)

 In the end, however, your tattoo symbolizes what you want it to.

 I've always liked the blue, so tranquil and peaceful and gliding.
 And the fear of it.— Siouxsie Sioux

 Before You Tattoo

-Before you get your tattoo, there's a few things that you want to consider.
+Before you get your tattoo, there are a few things that you will want to consider.
 Just as you are doing right now, take the time to research your design.
 Make sure you completely understand what it represents and stands for.
 You don't want to get inked without knowing the meaning.